marigroc/pinterest-data-pipeline53/README.md

 The Confluent REST Proxy provides a RESTful interface to an Apache Kafka® cluster, making it easy to produce and consume messages, view the state of the cluster, and perform administrative actions without using the native Kafka protocol or clients.

 ### AWS API Gateway
 Amazon API Gateway is a fully managed service facilitating the creation, publication, maintenance, monitoring, and securing of APIs at any scale.
-APIs act as the "front door" for applications to access data, business logic, or functionality from your backend services.
+APIs are the "front door" for applications to access data, business logic, or functionality from your backend services.

 ### Apache Spark
-Apache Spark™ is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.
+Apache Spark™ is a multi-language engine executing data engineering, data science, and machine learning on single-node machines or clusters.

 ### PySpark
 PySpark is the Python API for Apache Spark.
 It enables real-time, large-scale data processing in a distributed environment using Python.